TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtensionManagement.rst

 Extension management
 ====================

-.. todo: Mention composer here
+.. todo: Mention Composer here

 Extensions are managed from the Extension Manager inside TYPO3 by "admin" users.
 The module is located at :guilabel:`Admin Tools > Extensions`